 ELi uses a “citizen reporter” model wherein we encourage “embedded” citizens to always be aware of potential news around them that they should consider sharing.
 (For some diverse examples of how we report what is immediately around us, see this or this or this.)
 When it comes to covering things like City Council and the school board, we use a more predictable model where we assign reporters.
 Some of our reporters elect to be paid, and many volunteer their service.
 Many people in East Lansing participate by sending in story ideas and tips, which we then assign to reporters.

-Our reporting team has so far included over eighty people.
+Our reporting team has so far included over one hundred people.
 Some folks are regular reports, some jump in to report once on their particular area of local knowledge.
 You can meet them if you click here.

 A website with a lot of editors, a lot of content, a lot of readers, and a lot of great features (like the map of reporting you'll find on our front page) requires tech managers who are skillful, patient, knowledgable, and reliable.
 Ours are.
 Lisa Lees and Morgan Lees keep ELi's Drupal-based website running smoothly, dealing with security updates, interface glitches, server issues, and so much more that you would never realize we need.
 To read about ELi's tech management team, click here.